1982 Pacific typhoon season: Typhoon Pamela (Aning)

 On November 21, an area of convection west of the International Date Line organized into a tropical disturbance.
 It looped, then tracked to the west where it strengthened into tropical depression 27W on November 23, In the next day it was named Tropical Storm Pamela on November 24.
 It continued west-northwestward, reaching typhoon intensity on the 26th.
 Pamela reached a peak of 100 kn winds as it crossed the Marshall Islands.
 As it continued westward, Pamela threatened Guam, six years after the devastating typhoon of the same name.
 It approached the island as a weakened tropical storm on December 1, but only brought minor winds and damage.
 Pamela looped to the southwest on the 4th, strengthened to a typhoon but weakened back to a tropical storm.
 It restrengthened to a typhoon just before hitting the Philippines on the 7th.
 The storm dissipated on the 9th, after causing moderate to extensive damage to the islands of the West Pacific.

-Its unusual path and the time of year was nearly repeated by Typhoon Manny in the 1993 Pacific typhoon season.
+Aning damaged 84 homes and caused ₱100,000 (US$12,000) worth of damage in the Philippines.

 Severe Tropical Storm Roger (Bidang)

 Following quickly behind Pamela, this system was slow to initially organize.
 A large area of thunderstorm activity was spotted on the afternoon of December 3 about 2200 km southeast of Pamela.
 The convective system moved west-northwest at 10 knots, shadowing Pamela.
 Upper-level outflow from Pamela was leading to moderate to strong vertical wind shear over the disturbance, explaining its slow development.
 Early on December 7, both Pamela's and Roger's centers were as close as 1110 km from each other.
 Vertical wind shear finally lessened as Pamela weakened over the Philippines, allowing Roger to rapidly develop into a tropical storm late on December 8 and a typhoon on the morning of December 10.
 Moving northwest along the coast of the Philippines, Roger weakened back into a tropical storm.
 Vertical wind shear increased again, which combined with land interaction quickly weakened the tropical cyclone.
 By early afternoon on December 10, the cyclone became ill-defined and no longer qualified as a tropical cyclone.
 Moving northeast away from the Philippines, Roger's remains were absorbed into an approaching frontal zone on December 12.

+Bidang caused ₱14.4 million (US$1.69 million) worth of damage in the Philippines.